MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWebRef.AboutSaveAsWebPageAPI.md

 - View all the hyperlinks associated with a shape and navigate to a selected hyperlink target.
 - Assign a webpage a style sheet with color scheme styles that match the color schemes available in Visio.

-## Using the Save as Web Page API

 Following are two ways to use the Save as Web Page API.

-### Use the Save as Web Page object model from any development environment that supports Automation
+## Use the API from any development environment that supports Automation

 Using the Save as Web Page object model, you can write code in a document's Visual Basic project, a VSL (a C++ add-on that runs in the Visio address space), or a COM add-in (created with Visual Basic, C++, or C#), and save a Visio drawing as a webpage without any user intervention.